cameraui/docs/automations/blueprints.md

 ## Importing

-On the **Automations** list, choose **Import blueprint** and pick a `.blueprint.json` file. camera.ui adds it as a new automation, **disabled**, so you can review and adjust it before turning it on.
+On the **Automations** list, choose **Import blueprint** and pick a `.blueprint.json` file.
+It is added as a new automation, **disabled**.
 Imported flows get fresh internal IDs, so importing the same blueprint twice won't clash.

 ## Sharing

-To share an automation, export it and send the file.
-The other person imports it on their own server.
+Export the automation and send the file; the other person imports it on their server.

 ## Community blueprints

 <Shot src="/img/automations/blueprint-store.png" alt="The community automations store" />

-On the **Automations** list, choose **Browse community automations** to open the store.
-It lists blueprints shared by the camera.ui community, with search, a category filter, and a featured row.
+**Browse community automations** on the **Automations** list opens the store of blueprints shared by the camera.ui community.

-Opening a blueprint shows what it needs before you import it: required plugins (with a link to the plugin store if one is missing) and required inputs such as a camera, notification recipients, or a sensor.
-Choosing **Import** walks you through the blueprint's inputs.
-You pick your own cameras, sensors, plugins, and notification recipients from dropdowns, and you type in plain values where the blueprint needs one, such as an MQTT topic.
-Some fields arrive with a default already filled in, which you can overwrite.
-A blueprint's page doesn't list the typed values, so expect a few more fields during import.
-If the blueprint has no references to bind, it imports directly.
-Either way it lands in your automations list **disabled**, same as a manually imported file.
+A blueprint's page lists what it needs: required plugins (with a link to the plugin store if one is missing) and required inputs such as a camera, notification recipients or a sensor. **Import** then asks for your own cameras, sensors, plugins and recipients, plus plain values such as an MQTT topic, some prefilled with a default.
+The page doesn't list the plain values, so expect a few more fields during import.
+A blueprint with no references to bind imports directly.
+Either way it lands **disabled**.

 The store is a public repository, [cameraui/automations](https://github.com/cameraui/automations), that camera.ui reads at runtime.
 There is no upload from inside the app: to add one, open a pull request against that repository with your exported blueprint.